TySamurai97/markdown-cv/index.md

 `– present`
 Developed and enhanced VOLCKER, a financial data processing and reporting project required by the compliance department.
-<br> enhanced the trade signoff desktop application based on .net
+<br> Enhanced the trade signoff desktop application based on .net.
-<br> Developed multiple workflows for processing and reporting of financial data warehouse applications
+<br> Developed multiple workflows for processing and reporting of financial data warehouse applications.
 <br> Scripted python processes for Automation of complex trading calculations performed by
-financial controllers
+financial controllers.
 <br> Cleared one of the tech-debt jira on the conversion of one of the fast-changing dimension(PSK id used
-to uniquely identify trade positions in detailed sub-ledger) to slow changing dimension in the financial data warehouse
+to uniquely identify trade positions in detailed sub-ledger) to slow changing dimension in the financial data warehouse.

 __ACCOLITE SOFTWARE (Internship)__
 `4 Feb 2019`
 <br>
 `– 31 May 2019`
-Enhanced an online programming website purposed for conducting round one interview to test the coding proficiency of a candidate.
+Enhanced an online programming website intended for conducting round one interview to test the coding proficiency of a candidate.
 I delivered features such as saving the project directory to AWS S3, compile and run tests functionality for dot net frameworks, C++ and python to the service layer and the UI of the